QilinCloud/API-Offer/README.md

 ## How to provide feedback

 Generally, bugs and feature requests for the API or docs should be [Github issue](https://github.com/QilinCloud/API-Offer/issues/new).
-Everything else should be discussed here [API-Offer Discussion](https://github.com/QilinCloud/API-Offer/discussions).
+Everything else should be discussed here: [Discussions](https://github.com/orgs/QilinCloud/discussions).

 :warning:  **For vulnerabilities please check out the [security](https://github.com/QilinCloud/API-Offer/security) area.**